InsightSoftwareConsortium/ITKTubeTK/Applications/ClipTubes/README.md

 Where:

    -p, --boxCorner <std::vector<double>>
-     (required) 3D vector corresponding to the position of the top left-hand corner of the bounding box.
+     (required) 3D vector corresponding to the position of the bottom left-hand corner of the bounding box.

    -s, --boxSize <std::vector<double>>